 From this screen, you can also see the tabs that have been closed on your other devices that are connected to your mobile device.
 For example, if you have your smartphone synced to your desktop computer, you’ll see the recently closed tabs from both devices.
 All you have to do to is tap the title of the tab that you want to open.

 For other browsers, the process is more or less the same.
 In Firefox, you can restore your last browsing session right from your browser home screen by clicking on Restore Previous Session.
 In Microsoft Edge, you can right-click an empty tab in the same way you would in Chrome.

 Did we help you open up some of those old tabs you accidentally closed?
 We hope so!
-To learn more great tips and tricks, visit Michell Consulting Group’s blog today.
+To learn more great tips and tricks, visit COMPANYNAME’s blog today.